danidiaz/dep-t/README.md

 - This library was extracted from my answer to [this Stack Overflow question](https://stackoverflow.com/a/61782258/1364288).

+- The implementation of `mapDepT` was teased out in [this other SO question](https://stackoverflow.com/questions/65710657/writing-a-zooming-function-for-a-readert-like-monad-transformer).

 - I'm unsure of the relationship between `DepT` and the technique described in [Adventures assembling records of